AROUND EL NORTE Lodge

 North Frontenac has the darkest skies in southern Ontario and it is the perfect place for star gazing.
 Plus we are easily reached by millions of potential visitors from Southern Ontario, Eastern Quebec, Northern New York, Toronto, Montreal and Ottawa.

-Travel the thousands of kilometres of trails in Ontario that will to challenge and inspire you.
-We will provide with the ATV or bring your own.
+Travel the hundreds of kilometers of trails in North Frontenac that will challenge and inspire you.
+We will provide you with the ATV or bring your own

 SNOW SHOEING AND ICE SKATING